Didn't read

 carefree father and a stiff mother.
 Her boyfriend doesn't like the idea of spending too much time with her boss.
 And,Will is cranky and doesn't get along with the carers.

 But, this is the challenge of this job, and after a significant incident, Louisa will do anything to make Will Traynor happy, like a mission.
-Just she doesn't know that Will’s mental strength is helping her to find new horizon for herself.
+Just she doesn't know that Will’s mental strength is helping her to find a new horizon for herself.
 To emerge from her stifled (just like her room) life!

 This book carries strong emotions.
 And it evokes a sense of loss.
 The narration